Accomplished, determined, courageous and enterprising.

 Marketing head resume would showcase no less than 15+ years of experience.

-Given the fact that, it is increasingly important to keep in mind 2 pages as the length of the resume, the question is how to incorporate so much of information.
+Given the fact that it is increasingly important to limit the resume to 2 pages, the question is how to incorporate so much information.

 Let us understand by reviewing a resume in that case:-

-11 years of experience has to be incorporated in less than a page.
-Given the fact that rest 1 page shall be dedicated to other sections.
+11 years of experience has to be incorporated in less than a page - given the fact that the remaining page shall be dedicated to other sections.

 Let us see how:-